scrabwind/book-search/README.md

 ### Build tools

-I don't really consider alternatives to Vite, at least for small project due to growing community, speed and out-of-box experience.
+I don't really consider alternatives to Vite anymore, at least for small project due to growing community, speed and out-of-box experience.

 ### Code formating

-Using prettier and eslint is my go-to choice for consistent code writing using airbnb for strict code quality while disabling some really opinionated formating that I do not agree with.
+Using prettier and eslint is my go-to choice for consistent code writing using airbnb config for strict and consistent code while disabling some really opinionated formating that I do not agree with.

 ### UI library